 Examples of past MSc research projects

-In this module, you explore the different approaches to the definition of sustainability and sustainable development, and gain an understanding of the characteristics of sustainable natural systems.
-We introduce and discuss the major sustainability challenges of the 21st century in terms of ecosystem services and resource depletion.
-And we outline economic and science/engineering solutions with particular emphasis on the value of natural ecosystems and the part they play in informing our understanding of sustainability.
+This module explores different approaches to sustainability and sustainable development, giving you an understanding of the characteristics of sustainable natural systems.
+We introduce and discuss the major sustainability challenges of the 21st century, focusing on ecosystem services and resource depletion.

 Gain an understanding of the basis of the economic argument within energy and environmental management and how this relates to the energy and environmental challenges of the 21st century with emphasis on climate change.
 You address the political and economic attempts made to deal with the problem of climate change and consider some of the possible future outcomes from both social and technological standpoints.
 These include industrial ecology and industrial symbiosis.
 The module also provides the linking theme that connects all the other modules that comprise this MSc course.